Going Seventeen (web series)

 Going Seventeen (Korean: 고잉 세븐틴; RR: Going sebeuntin, also known as GoSe) is a South Korean variety web series starring boy band Seventeen.
 The series has been offered for free viewing on YouTube and V Live (then later, on Weverse) since its premiere on June 12, 2017.
-It features the band members participating in a variety of activities depending on an episode's main concept, ranging from games or completing challenges to skits, role playing and get-togethers.
+It features the band members participating in a variety of activities depending on an episode's main concept, ranging from games or completing challenges to skits, role playing, get-togethers and MTs.

 The show started primarily with a video blog / behind-the-scenes format in its first seasons, featuring the band's various activities across their career with intermittent variety-type episodes.
-In 2019, it formally transitioned to the variety show format, and it aired weekly on Mondays at 10:10 p.m.
-(22:10) KST since January 2020.
+In 2019, it formally transitioned to the variety show format, and it aired weekly on Mondays at 22:10 KST since January 2020.
 It began airing on Wednesdays at 21:00 KST since the start of its fifth season in April 2021.
+Starting from October 2023, the band released a comeback special to celebrate and promote every new album, compilation album or extended play.

 Throughout its broadcast history, the show garnered positive reviews for providing quality content that can be enjoyed by anyone in and outside the band's fandom, with cumulative views exceeding 270 million as of January 2022.